 Minimalist Baker's creamy vegan lemon bars are topped with lemon slices before serving, making them a beautiful dessert choice for your spring table.
 The filling takes on a texture similar to cheesecake that's so satisfying to sink your fork into.
 Spoiler alert: You only need 10 ingredients to whip up this not-too-sweet dessert.

 Want even more amazing plant-based dishes?
-Give one of these simple vegan pasta recipes a try.
+Give one of these healthy and delicious vegan pasta recipes a try.

 This story was originally published on April 9, 2017, and has since been updated.